-Appropriately scientifically qualified personnel should carry out the surveys.
-They should be able to document competence within their specialist field, and participate in ring-testing, when the appropriate routines are available.
+Appropriately scientifically qualified personnel are to carry out the surveys.
+They shall be able to document competence within their specialist field, and participate in ring-testing, when the appropriate routines are available.
 For investigations spanning several years, priority should be given to continuity in personnel carrying out the recordings.